 Jonas is a typical 11 year old who lives in a seemingly perfect community.
 There is little pain, and no crime.
 People are polite, and everyone belongs to a supportive family.
 However this utopia comes at a price; there are no choices, emotions are forbidden, and life in the community is dictated by strict rules.
-In this society, Elders match spouses, and assign children to them before birth.
-Everyone looks similar in skin color and dress.
-Everyone in the community is also assigned a job.

 The Giver Plot Diagram Storyboard | The Giver Lesson Plans | The Giver Summary